ETIMC/Report/typst/sections/Sprint 3.typ

 #import "@preview/codly:1.3.0": *

-== Summarize Sprint 2
+Introduction to sprint 3
+- Naevn nye switches blev valgt

+/*
 - Conclude what the test from sprint 2 did for the further development plans.

-== What we did this sprint
  - Further experimentation with Multiplexer functionality
   - To get a stable connection each A-pin on the multiplexer not in use must be set to ground, otherwise the values on the potentiometers will float A LOT and interfere with each other.
 - Further work on Fusion implementation
   - Added Support implementation for the PCB to stay in place.